 This type of loan is granted to small businesses in mainly hard cash in order to purchase fixed assets.
 Fixed assets include tangible goods – laptops, machinery & equipment, furniture, vehicles and intangibles – goodwill, copyrights, patents, to name a few.
 Term loans are sanctioned to borrowers for a fixed amount and time period.
-Approximately, the repayment process can extend upto 1-25 years.
+Approximately, the repayment process can extend to 1-25 years.

 - Intermediate Term: This type of term loan runs for less than 3 years and is paid in monthly installments.
 A balloon payment process, wherein a portion of the total amount is paid initially and the rest is paid altogether in the final repayment, is also eligible here.

 Mortgages are a classic example of secured loans.
 For instance, if, you pledge your current home or previous office for your new startup up venture to the bank in opposition to a business loan, then the bank has complete power over your pledged asset or collateral.
-Incase you fail to repay, the bank will take over your collateral completely.
+In case you fail to repay, the bank will take over your collateral completely.

 These are the exact opposite of secured loans.
 No collaterals or seizing is involved here.
 The banks lend loans to companies solely on the basis of company credibility history.
 The credit must be really high to be able to get unsecured loans.
-Unsecured loan have high rate of interest compared to secured loans because it is risky for the banks to lend such big amounts without any security involved as such.
-Unlike secured loans, where the banks can repossess the collateral if company defaults repayment, incase of defaulting under unsecured loan, the bank can trigger a collection agency to collect the debt amount or it can drag the company to the court.
+Unsecured loan has high rate of interest compared to secured loans because it is risky for the banks to lend such big amounts without any security involved as such.
+Unlike secured loans, where the banks can repossess the collateral if company defaults repayment, in case of defaulting under the unsecured loan, the bank can trigger a collection agency to collect the debt amount or it can drag the company to the court.

 Business Loan Sanction Process

 Decide: How much money you actually require?
 Which bank you want to opt for?
 How many years the repayment process take?
 And so on.
-In this process you can also take a glance at your own credit history – personal and professional.
+In this process, you can also take a glance at your own credit history – personal and professional.
 Banks require clean records to build trust.